-These harmful bacteria contained in raw food and raw meat specifically also pose a risk to you and your family.
-If you come into contact with such bacteria, you are also likely to develop a foodborne illness.
-The contact can derive from handling the raw meat yourself, letting your furry baby lick you, cleaning up their feces or touching contaminated surfaces.
+These harmful bacteria contained in raw food and raw meat specifically also pose a risk to you and your family via cross-contamination from handling the raw meat yourself, letting your furry baby lick you, cleaning up their feces or touching contaminated surfaces.

 Consider other alternatives to raw food for your furry pal such as fruits and vegetables.
 There are plenty of safe-to-eat options that are healthy as well.
 Check out our list of top healthy dog treats for some ideas!